stephenrdoyle/hcontortus_genome/03_code/hcontortus_genome.section1_workbook.md

 [↥ **Back to top**](#top)
 ******
 ## Completion of the X chromosome <a name="xchromosome"></a>
-The V3 version of the genome consisted of assembled autosomes,  however,  the X chromosome was still in pieces that to date were not resolved,  althoguh we had a good idea of what pieces were left in the assembly that belonged in the X chromosome based on male vs female coverage.
+The V3 version of the genome consisted of assembled autosomes,  however,  the X chromosome was still in pieces that to date were not resolved,  although we had a good idea of what pieces were left in the assembly that belonged in the X chromosome based on male vs female coverage.

 >hcontortus_6_chrX_Celeg_Ta
 >hcontortus_7_chrX_Celeg_Tb